California MBE Certification: SCMSDC, WRMSDC & CPUC for Minority-Owned Businesses

 | Who benefits | Firms selling to Fortune 500 & utilities | Firms working on highways, transit, airports |

 California does not have a single MBE certifying body.
-The agency you apply to depends on the contracts you want to pursue:
+Which council you apply to depends on your region and the California contracts you want to pursue:

 SCMSDC — Southern California Minority Supplier Development Council